top of page

 The precision of a measurement system is an indication of its ability to make repeatable and accurate measurements.
 It does not matter whether these results agree with some external standard; what matters is whether they agree with each other consistently enough so that if someone gets slightly different results from yours because they used slightly different equipment or did things differently somehow then those differences will cancel out when comparing your results against each other rather than adding up together (intra-observer variability).

-For example, if you weigh yourself with a scale and get one reading of 150 pounds on Monday morning, then another reading of 152 pounds on Tuesday afternoon; this would be an example of poor precision because there was not much agreement between your two weights.
+For example, if you weigh yourself with a scale and get one reading of 150 pounds on Monday morning, and then another reading of 152 pounds on Tuesday afternoon; this would be an example of poor precision because there was not much agreement between your two weights.

 We calculate the standard deviation to evaluate the precision.